-Of course, while in combat, they usually fly fully armed, carrying any arms from machine guns to guided missiles.
+Of course, while in combat, they usually fly fully armed, carrying any arms from machine guns to guided missiles or cruise missiles.
 Fortunately, these military aircraft are mostly used to train pilots in the air force.

 Private jets come in many forms, but especially in many sizes.
 So, to better describe private jets we will use their sizes.

 Sometimes called by the acronym VLJ, very light jets are those usually containing seats for up to eight passengers at the most and only capable of covering short distances.
 But let’s not focus on the limitations only.